 They will still be able to bond with their cabin group and stable cohort (one other cabin).
 There will still be activities done in units and bigger groups, just spaced out and outside.
 Our staff are adept at leading group activities and facilitating meaningful conversations that will inevitably lead to new friendships.

 If your child would like to be bunked with friends, please make sure their cabin request is updated in your reservation.
 We will do everything we can to put friends together.
 Please keep in mind that the bigger the friend group, the more difficult it is to place everyone together.

 How are camp staff protected and expected to minimize risk to campers?

 Our staff will be vaccinated and will be expected to follow specific community guidelines and agreements.
 Their time off will be monitored and clarified.
 We may do daily temperature checks and may also require testing throughout the summer.

 What will happen if camp is cancelled again?

 Will my camper still be able to enjoy all of Westwind’s activities and programs?
+What about singing?

 Yes.
 There will be a few changes to Westwind’s programs and activities.
-The biggest change is that they will do more activities in their smaller stable groups instead of in bigger groups.
+The biggest change is that they will do more activities in their smaller stable cohorts instead of in bigger groups.
 Some small aspects of camp may change, as well as some familiar activities, but with additional gear and precautions, we feel confident that we can run the bulk of our programs and activities for the summer.

 How will we be informed of any changes that occur before summer?